Complete Guide to Cannabis Concentrates

 Distillates are frequently used in vape pens and cartridges where terpenes are added into the oil to give the flavors and effects common in cannabis.
-But pure forms of this oil are prevalent in edibles and various topical products.
+They can also be used to make edibles like marijuana brownies and cannabis condiments.

 Shatter is a murky and sometimes amber-colored concentrate made through BHO hydrocarbon extraction that, you guessed it, looks a lot like glass and can be “shattered” into several pieces.
 It’s a sticky, hard candy-like substance that many experts believe this is the purest form of cannabis concentrates.

 Additionally, shatter is typically pushed through another filtration process to maintain its very high potency.

 Even though this concentrate is similar to shatter, Wax is a much softer, gooier texture that is very sticky to the touch.
 This typically yellow and gold texture concentrate often requires a dabbing tool due to its stickiness and can be used in vape or rig.

 Some waxes can be made into a drier texture with the help from increasing heat and moisture levels during the extraction, In turn, this creates crumble or “honeycomb,” which gets its name from resembling an actual beehive.